HikariKnight/ScopeBuddy/README.md

 SCB_AUTO_VRR=1
 ```

+### Wlroots Compositor Support

+Wlroots compositors do not have any concept of a primary monitor, so the monitor must be specified with gamescope's `-O` or `--prefer-output` flag.
+See [Multi-Monitor Support](#multi-monitor-support) for more info.

 ### Multi-Monitor Support

 If you're using multiple monitors and want to target a specific display, use gamescope's `-O` or `--prefer-output` flag: